wung-s/doc.sitespeed.io/documentation/configuration/index.md

    --graphiteHost <HOST>                                  The Graphite host.
    --graphitePort <INTEGER>                               The Graphite port.
 [2003] --graphiteNamespace <NAMESPACE>                        The namespace of the data sent to Graphite.  [sitespeed.io] --graphiteData                                         Choose which data to send to Graphite by a comma separated list.
-Default all data is sent. [summary,rules,pagemetrics,timings]  [all]
+Default all data is sent. [summary,rules,pagemetrics,timings,requesttimings]  [all]
    --gpsiKey                                              Your Google API Key, configure it to also fetch data from Google Page Speed Insights.
    --noYslow                                              Set to true to turn off collecting metrics using YSlow.
    --html                                                 Create HTML reports.
 Default to true.
 Set no-html to disable HTML reports.  [true]